kissmetrics/km-support/_posts/2014-04-24-recurring-json-import.md

 If you already have an existing Amazon Web Services account, navigate to [aws.amazon.com][aws] and sign in.
 If this is your first time going to AWS, you can go through a quick process of signing up for an account.
 It's free to get started.

 Not sure if you have an existing AWS account?
-Contact the developer who initially setup KISSmetrics for you and ask if there is an existing AWS account.
+Contact the developer who initially setup Kissmetrics for you and ask if there is an existing AWS account.
 If no one has ever heard of an AWS account, you can most likely go ahead and create one.

 ## 2. Create an S3 Bucket